sky-pulse/mpi-sda-swissgrid-scraper/README.md

 ## Description

-This is a scraper repo that scrapes data from a live webcam
+This is a scraper repo that scrapes data from Swissgrid

 ## Requirements